apache/openwhisk-package-pushnotifications/README.md

 - `text`: The notification message to be shown to the user.
 For example: `-p text "Hi ,OpenWhisk send a notification"`.
 - `url`: An optional URL that can be sent along with the alert.
 For example: `-p url "https:\\www.w3.ibm.com"`.
+- `apiHost`: An optional string that specifies the API host.
+The default is 'mobile.ng.bluemix.net'.
+For example: `-p apiHost "mobile.eu-gb.bluemix.net"`.
 - `deviceIds` The list of specified devices.
 For example: `-p deviceIds "[\"deviceID1\"]"`.
 - `platforms` Send notification to the devices of the specified platforms.
 'A' for apple (iOS) devices and 'G' for google (Android) devices.
 For example `-p platforms ["A"]`.
 - `userIds` - Send notification to the devices of the specified users.
 For example: `-p userIds "[\"testUser\"]"`